Constraining and Comparing the Dynamical Dark Energy and f(R) Modified Gravity Models with Cosmological Distance Measurements: models

 In order to calculate the cosmological distance for constraining the $f(R)$ models, we need to estimate $H(z)$.
 In practice, it is rather challenging to directly solve the modified Friedmann equation in $f(R)$ theory.
 To overcome this difficulty, \citet{Basilakos:2013nfa} introduced a perturbative approach, in which $H(z)$ in $f(R)$ theory is expanded around the corresponding solution of the $\Lambda$CDM model.
 Following this method, Eq.~\eqref{eqH_2} is expanded around $b=0$, and only the first two perturbative terms are retained, striking a balance between accuracy and computational efficiency.
 Accordingly, $H(z)$ can be expressed as

 for the Hu--Sawicki and ArcTanh model, and

 for the Starobinsky model.
 Here, $H_{\Lambda}(z)$ denotes the Hubble parameter in the $\Lambda$CDM model, which corresponds to Eq.~\eqref{eq1} in the case of $f_{\mathrm{DE}} = 1$.
 Remarkably, this truncated expansion reproduces the numerical solution with a discrepancy of less than $0.01\%$ across a broad redshift range, for realistic values of the deviation parameter $b \sim \mathcal{O}(1)$ \citep{Basilakos:2013nfa}.
-Since our analysis mainly focuses on the matter-dominated epoch of the Universe, we set $\Omega_r=0$ in the perturbative terms.
 The explicit $H(z)$ forms of the three $f(R)$ models can be found in the previous works \citep[e.g.][]{2022MNRAS.514.5827S,2024RAA....24k5013Y}.